chenweng1991/RePACT/README.md

 ---

 ## Install

 ```
+# We use R 3.5
-# Install development version from GitHub:
+#Install development version from GitHub:
 install.packages("devtools")
 ```
 ```